How to Enable secure DNS in Microsoft Edge on Windows 11

 - Click the switch next to it to turn it On.

 Tip: After you turn on the main switch, another option might appear below it called “Choose a DNS provider.”
-By default, Edge will likely use a provider like Cloudflare or Google.
-These are usually safe and reliable.
+By default, Edge often uses providers like Cloudflare or Google.
+Most people find these safe and reliable.
 You can keep the default, or pick another one if you like.
 For most people, the default is fine.

 Reference: